Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs: Introduction

-The instance above has a misspecification error significantly smaller than the reward gap ($2.75 < 17$).
-One can also find instances at the other extreme, e.g., $\bm{\tilde{\mu}} = [20,18]^\top$ (marked by $\circ$ in Fig. \ref{fig:illustration_eg}) for which the misspecification error is much larger than the gap ($8.5 > 2$), that remain robust in the sense of regret.
-Such instances fall outside the scope of existing work on misspecified bandits \cite{zhang2023interplay}, and we address them in our work.
+The instance above has a misspecification error significantly smaller than the reward gap ({$2.75 < 17$}).
+One can also find instances at the other extreme, e.g., {$\bm{\tilde{\mu}} = [20,18]^\top$} (marked by $\circ$ in Fig. \ref{fig:illustration_eg}) for which the misspecification error is much larger than the gap ({$8.5 > 2$}), that remain robust in the sense of regret.
+Such instances (all of them colored green) fall outside the scope of existing work on misspecified bandits \citep{zhang2023interplay}, and we address them in our work.

+A rather extreme form of robustness in the face of arbitrary misspecification is depicted in Fig. \ref{fig_b : features}.
+Here, the 1-dimensional model class is a {\em nonlinear}, tube-shaped manifold\footnote{If a connected manifold is desired, then one can replace the tube with a very thin and long ellipsoid stretched along the diagonal, with similar conclusions.} in $\Real^2$, and similar arguments as above yield that almost all instances $\bm{\mu} \in \Real^2$ yield sublinear regret under, say, $\epsilon$-greedy sampling!

-The remainder of the paper generalizes this observation for stochastic arm rewards and algorithms that incorporate some form of exploration ($\epsilon$-greedy and optimism-based) and explicitly characterizes the set of all true reward instances for which no-regret learning is possible.
+The remainder of the paper formalizes this observation for a variety of decision problems (bandits, both contextual and otherwise, and MDPs), and algorithms that incorporate some form of exploration ({$\epsilon$}-greedy and optimism-based).
+It explicitly characterizes the set of all (true) reward instances for which no-regret learning is possible.